lolgear/lolgear.github.io/_posts/2017-10-09-The-build-system-still-could-hurt-you.md

 I suppose that it one of the best setups.
 You have one workspace for all projects - so, you have only one `Podfile`.
 All dependencies are solved by it.

-Whole project compiled from zero to one, **missing-debug-symbols problem** is eliminated.
+Whole project compiled from zero to one, [**Problem #4**][4] is eliminated.
 You don't need to provide fat framework to run application both on simulator and device - it's done already seamlessly.
-So, **fat-framework problem** is eliminated.
+So, [**Problem #3**][3] is eliminated.

 But one hidden problem still exists.

 Suppose, that you have custom build configuration as I do.
 I duped it from Release and named it PublicBeta.

 It exists only in main target project.
 It doesn't exists in frameworks target projects.
 It means that Xcode uses incorrect frameworks search paths to look for these frameworks.

 To solve this problem you need to add build configuration to each framework project.
-It is **missing-build-configuration problem**.
+It is a [**Problem #5**][5].

 ### From 7 to 8